In Memoriam 1992-1997/Gert van der Garde

 He turned his hobby into his profession and established his own recording studio.
 In the course of time he helped to make historic recordings at international conferences, such as at Palermo, Frankfurt, and Langenhain.
 He was an animated speaker, contributing his skills to newspaper interviews and radio broadcasts.

 Gert was a member of the first National Spiritual Assembly of the Netherlands elected in 1962.
 A recording made by him of the first National Convention has been preserved.
 The next year he participated in the first International Convention in Haifa and the election of the Universal House of Justice.
-He also served for many years as a member of the Auxiliary Board, supported in this dii‘hcult and time-consuming work by his wife and two children.
+He also served for many years as a member of the Auxiliary Board, supported in this difficult and time-consuming work by his wife and two children.
 His was a close family deeply committed to family values.

-his passing his illness began to reveal itself.
+After many years in Arnhem, Gert and Mas went to live in Culemborg to be close to their beloved daughter, Ineke, their son-in-law, and grandchildren.
+Two years before his passing his illness began to reveal itself.
 He was forced to consider undergoing critical surgeries, operations that eventually sapped him of all of his strength.
 In a family as close as theirs, the passing of a husband, father, and grandfather was a severe loss.
 Only after his ascension did the Dutch Bahá’í community learn the degree to which he had quietly helped and assisted so many others—people within whom the memory of Gert van der Garde will assuredly live on.

-Mar mm der Garde
+Mas van der Garde